-MCAT scores expire after 3-years.
+MCAT scores expire after 3-years typically.
 Keep that in mind as you plan gap-years.

 How long is the MCAT?

 The entire exam is estimated to take ~7-8 hours to complete.
 Each section is divided into 90-95 minute blocks, with a 30 minute mid-exam break and two 10-minute optional breaks.
-Examinees can start the next section in the exam early if they finish the previous section early, or if they want to skip one of the breaks.
+You can start the next section in the exam early if you finish the previous section early, or if you want to skip one of the breaks.
 The remaining time from a section finished early or a skipped break will not carry over into the next section of the exam.

 Can I receive financial assistance to pay for the MCAT?

 Yes!
 The AAMC Fee Assistance Program assists those who, without financial assistance, would be unable to take the MCAT.
-This program also provides assistance for paying for the AMCAS medical school application and access to the Medical School Admissions Requirements (MSAR) handbook.
+This program also provides assistance with paying for the AMCAS medical school application and grants access to the Medical School Admissions Requirements (MSAR) handbook.